 If you’re considering buying a kayak then its very easy to feel overwhelmed with the sheer amount of choice!
-There are so many different types of kayak and know which one you should get can be quite confusing.
+There are so many different types of kayak and knowing which one you should get can be quite confusing.

 In this post we’re going to break down the differences between inflatable and hardshell kayaks to help you better understand the pros and cons and help you know which one is right for you and your needs.

 Inflatable kayaks have been around for a little while now after manufacturers started using plastic to make kayaks out of in the 1980s it wasn’t long before we had inflatables on the market.

 Since then they’ve come a long way in terms of their quality and durability and so now they really do rival hardshell kayaks in a number of different ways.